How do I navigate forums and topics?

 Display content of all messages in the topic.

-Two tabs near the top of the screen will allow you to access all the messages from any conversations posted in the topic:
+Two buttons near the top of the screen will allow you to access all the messages from any conversations posted in the topic:

-- Display Message Content - Click this tab to access all the messages in the topic.
+- Select the Display Message Content button to access all the messages in the topic.
 Depending on the topic's settings, you may have access to links to reply to messages and mark them as read.
 By default, students and site members can reply to messages.

-- Print - Click this tab to see all the messages in the topic in a plainer print view, with no buttons to reply or mark messages as read.
+- Select the Print button to see all the messages in the topic in a plainer print view, with no buttons to reply or mark messages as read.

 Example of a topic with message content displayed